Jingy1Ma/CompTIA-Security-Exam-SY0-501/TCP and UDP Ports Quiz.md

-Which of the port numbers listed below are used by FTP
+Which of the port numbers listed below are used by FTP over TLS/SSL?

 - [ ] 20
 - [ ] 989